-- Catio or cat enclosure for shade
+- Portable catio or cat enclosure for shade

 - Vitamin D supplements

-Material that is breathable will be ideal.
+The breathable material will be ideal.

 I really like the Sit.
 Stay.
 Forever. sunscreen because it is toxin free and it has coconut oil, olive oil and even carrot oil!
 This product is water-proof and comes in a balm.
 It passes my review requirements with over 500 bringing their average rating to 4.5 stars.